thomazmz/hotel-reservation-assignment/README.md

 ```

 ### Input Files
 When creating an input file, you must have your input strings one below the other, following the above specified rules.
-Make sure you named your file *"input"* and that it is on the project root folder.
+Make sure you named your file "input" and that it is on the project root folder.
 An example of valid input file would be:

 ```
 Regular: 16Mar2009(mon), 17Mar2009(tues), 18Mar2009(wed), 19Mar2009(thu)
 Regular: 20Mar2009(fri), 21Mar2009(sat)
 Rewards: 26Mar2009(thur), 27Mar2009(fri), 28Mar2009(sat)
 ```

-## Usage Without Shell Script

---- Something goes here ---

 ## Author